 - Divisions (new sectors formed to address a particular problem facing the industry)

-- Startups (companies less than five years old pioneering new avenues in healthcare)
+- Startups (companies less than five years old pioneering new avenues in healthcare and the life sciences)

 - Products (software, apps, programs, and anything else designed to improve how those working in the industry do their jobs)